danmic/av-se/README.md

 # Deep-Learning-Based Audio-Visual Speech Enhancement and Separation

-This repository provides a list of resources on audio-visual speech enhancement and separation based on deep learning.
+This document provides a list of resources on audio-visual speech enhancement and separation based on deep learning.
 It can be seen as an appendix to [the overview paper that we recently wrote]().

 Our intention is to update the list, when new material on the topic is released.
 Feel free to propose changes or point out a resource that should be included.